Blagoja95/job-board-web-app/README.md

 ##### No user

-On login if no user is found following json response is returned
+On login if no user is found following JSON response is returned

 ```JSON
 {